lindsayka/pdsnd_github/README.md

 Bikeshare

 ### Description
-This project was created to access and filter bikeshare data collected in three citie (Chicago, New York, and Washington DC) through user input.
+This project was created to access and filter bikeshare data collected in three cities (Chicago, New York, and Washington DC) through user input.
+User can filter by month (January through June or all) and day of the week.
+Data output includes most frequent times of travel, trip duration, average travel time, gender and birth data.
+Raw data is also available to the user.

 ### Files used
 Data files included: